Decommissioning in Northern Ireland: Decommissioning problems

-After the original deadline for decommissioning – May 2000 – passed, the Independent International Commission on Decommissioning set 30 June 2001.
-That date passed as well without full disarmament.
+After the original (May 2000) deadline for decommissioning passed, the Independent International Commission on Decommissioning set 30 June 2001; that date passed, as well, without full disarmament.

-The crisis hit its climax in July 2001 as David Trimble, the Ulster Unionist Party leader, resigned as first minister of the power-sharing Northern Ireland Executive in protest against the IRA failure to redeem its pledge to put its weapons "completely and verifiably beyond use" (he was later re-elected).
-The peace process was on the brink of collapse again after the Provisional IRA failed to convince the UK Government or the Ulster Unionists that they had made "sufficient progress towards decommissioning".
+The crisis reached its climax in July 2001, as David Trimble, the Ulster Unionist Party leader, resigned as first minister of the power-sharing Northern Ireland Executive, in protest against the IRA's failure to redeem its pledge to put its weapons "completely and verifiably beyond use".
+(He would later be re-elected.)
+The peace process was on the brink of collapse again, after the Provisional IRA failed to convince either the UK Government, or the Ulster Unionists, that they had made "sufficient progress towards decommissioning".

 Breakthrough

 On 7 August 2001, the IRA agreed on a method of destroying its arsenal.
 Tony Blair, Prime Minister of the United Kingdom at the time, described the breakthrough as "significant" and "historic".
 General John de Chastelain of Canada, chairman of the Independent International Commission on Decommissioning, said the proposals had been accepted by the panel as ones that would "put IRA arms completely and verifiably beyond use."
 The Ulster Unionists had said they would no longer take part in the Northern Ireland Assembly if the IRA did not begin disarming.
 The announcement came after meetings between the commission and a representative of the IRA.